IT

 Why do I hear a click at the cut?

-This tool focuses on a single segment.
-For multiple segments, trim separately and merge afterwards.
+It produces a single segment per export.
+For multiple segments, trim each one and merge them afterward.

 Related Tools